What Can I Do With a Major In Anthropology?

 Anthropologists work in nearly every type of industry, including corporations, all levels of government, educational institutions, non-profit associations, and public service agencies.
 Our graduates have found success in organizations as diverse as the National Parks Service, the National Association for the Advancement of Colored People (NAACP), the Federal Bureau of Investigation, and a range of environmental and cultural resource management firms.
 Students who completed graduate training in Anthropology at UGA also hold academic positions throughout North America and abroad.
 Many employers value the skills and perspectives that develop from learning to think like an anthropologist.
 These include being able to see a problem from multiple perspectives, understanding the local and global impacts of human activity, and communicating with a variety of stakeholders.

 Anthropologists think in both holistic and comparative terms.
 Holistic means “complete”.
 Taking a holistic perspective means understanding all components of a society or a problem from multiple perspectives.
 This holistic perspective can also be utilized in comparative ways.
-This means that anthropologists often utilize cross-cultural comparison and comparison of patterns over time and space in order to better understand the diversity of and similarities between populations.
+This means that anthropologists often utilize cross-cultural comparison and comparison of patterns over time and space in order to better understand the differences and similarities between populations.
 Anthropologists integrate these perspectives into their work as researchers, teachers, and professionals.

 ** Includes Self-Employed